Specialized Treatment for Uterine Fibriods

 Find Your Inner Health and Outer Beauty™

 For many women, having uterine fibroids does not immediately mean treatment is necessary.
 Fibroids can be located within the uterine cavity (submucosal fibroids), within the uterine musculature (intramural fibroid), on the uterine surface (subserosal fibroid) or hanging off the uterus (pedunculated fibroid).
 Fibroids can also range in size from small sub-centimeter sizes to very large abdominal-filling masses.
-Treatment is dependent on the location and size of the fibroid and aimed at symptom relief, whether by addressing the fibroid directly (via surgical removal) or indirectly (such as through dietary changes or medications).
+Fibroid management is dependent on the location and size of the fibroid and aimed at symptom relief, whether by addressing the fibroid directly (via surgical removal) or indirectly (such as through dietary changes or medications).
 For all procedures except hysterectomy, there is a chance that new fibroids will develop later.

-Choosing the Best Treatment for Uterine Fibroids
+Choosing the Best Solution for Uterine Fibroids

 Contact us today to start your journey to better health and a renewed quality of life.